Man kills eight schoolchildren in China on first day of class

 A separate statement by the Enshi City police was originally posted on Chinese social media site Weibo but was later removed without explanation.
 The hashtag "school criminal case in Hubei" had gained 120 million views on Weibo as of Tuesday morning.

-Attacks on school children in China have happened before.
+Attacks on schoolchildren in China have happened before.
 In October, at least 14 children at a kindergarten in Chongqing were slashed by a woman with a kitchen knife.

-In April 2018, nine students were killed and other injured after a male suspect began attacking students in Shaanxi province.
+In April 2018, nine students were killed and others injured after a male suspect began attacking students in Shaanxi province.

 September 2 marked the start of a new school semester in China after the summer break.